Welcome to our guide to make or buying a philodendron soil mix…

 Philodendrons like a loose, airy and well draining soil mix, they can get root rot easily and do not want to get waterlogged.
 Using a standard mix is not ideal for them but the good news is that it is easy to mix your own.
 They want the soil to be rich enough in organic matter, but what also they want a chunky mix to allow air roots.
 It’s really important too that the mix is well draining to avoid that common issues of root rot by giving them a soil that does not hold on to water.
 We cover all you need to know…

-See also: Philodendron Dark Lord, Philodendron Care, Philodendron Goeldii, Philodendron Mexicanum Care, Philodendron Thai Sunrise Care, Philodendron Hastatum, Anthurium Soil, Hoya Soil, Alocasia Soil, Monstera Soil, Succulent Soil.
+See also: Philodendron Dark Lord, Philodendron Burle Marx Care, Philodendron Care, Philodendron Goeldii, Philodendron Mexicanum Care, Philodendron Thai Sunrise Care, Philodendron Hastatum, Anthurium Soil, Hoya Soil, Alocasia Soil, Monstera Soil, Succulent Soil, Syngonium Soil.

 Tip: we recommend Etsy for buying plants.
 Look for the best rated seller you can, and try to buy as close to your home as possible so the plant does not travel too far.